Let’s get started on this ALTDEUS: Beyond Chronos Review.

 You play as Chloe.
 She’s part of the military group – Prometheus.
 A group that attacks the Meteora’s with massive battle robots called the Makhia.
 You protect the city with your team.

 The story is supposed to be confusing and not make too much sense until you play it so I won’t go into it anymore at this point.
 You have everything you need to know to get started 😉

 I again want to stress this is not a typical game.
 You will not be punching, shooting, or attacking per se.
 You will be watching an amazing and thought-provoking, interactive story where you control what happens, with immersive characters, a great plot, interesting objects to find, and some cool battle sequences.

-ALTDEUS: Beyond Chronos will definitely appeal to anime fans, but even if you’ve never watched any, this genre of VR game is worth exploring to those looking for a really good story.
+ALTDEUS: Beyond Chronos will definitely appeal to anime fans, but even if you’ve never watched any, this genre of VR game is worth exploring for those looking for a really good story.